swisskyrepo/InternalAllTheThings/docs/active-directory/ad-adds-groups.md

 ## Dangerous Built-in Groups Usage

-If you do not want modified ACLs to be overwritten every hour, you should change ACL template on the object `CN=AdminSDHolder,CN=System` or set `"dminCount` attribute to `0` for the required object.
+If you do not want modified ACLs to be overwritten every hour, you should change ACL template on the object `CN=AdminSDHolder,CN=System` or set `adminCount` attribute to `0` for the required object.

 >  The AdminCount attribute is set to `1` automatically when a user is assigned to any privileged group, but it is never automatically unset when the user is removed from these group(s).